I told myself I might not go. But who was I kidding?

 Splurge 300 United Club gives you a good view of things and you might get a bargain.
 200 United Club: expect to spend some money; in excess of 250 dollars most of the time (though once I landed a pair for 200 each)

 Want to cheer robustly I think many of the rowdy fans are in the end zone; they REALLY get into it there.
+100 level: be prepared to stand at least some of the time.
 200 level is not bad; never sat in 300 level.

 Foo-foo Ok, 100 level is right on top of the action.
 The fans do stand from time to time here though..but then again I was in row 1 so…it didn’t really matter.